 Lost & Found

-Lost & Found (951 W. Beech St., Long Beach): Anchoring the West End's burgeoning dining scene, Lost & Found brings Brooklyn-style rustic-chic to Long Beach.
-The tight quarters feature a communal table, a few stools at the bar and a handful of small tables, all with a view of an open kitchen.
-It's casual in the extreme, but chef-owner Alexis Trolf's cooking is highly refined and imaginative.
-The dozen-odd small plates change frequently; look for a perfectly rendered Niçoise salad or seared scallops with sauce vierge, saba and fennel pollen.
-Two "large-format" dishes -- a dry-aged rib-eye and a Spanish-spiced roast chicken -- can each sate a couple.
+Lost & Found (951 W. Beech St., Long Beach): This cozy diamond brings idiosyncratic chic, thoughtful cooking and great wines together in the West End of Long Beach.
+The tight quarters feature a communal table, a few stools at the bar and a handful of tables, all with a view of an open kitchen.
+It's casual in the extreme, but chef-owner Alexis Trolf's cooking is both highly refined and imaginative -- and you won't know what's on the menu until you show up.
+The dozen-odd small plates change frequently and might include a salad of persimmon, blood orange, Marcona almonds, basil and pomegranate (in the fall), seared scallops with fennel pollen or octopus with smoked paprika and potatoes.
+Larger dishes -- such as a dry-aged rib-eye steak or roast chicken -- can easily sate a couple.
+Finish with excellent housemade dessert, such as apple pie.
 Cash only.
 More info: 516-442-2606

-Charred octopus with charred lemon and chickpeas is a served at Lost & Found in Long Beach.
+The cod croquettes and small plate of chorizo at Lost & Found in Long Beach.

 Market Bistro (519 N. Broadway, Jericho): This smart New American bistro has an informal style, upbeat mood and a seasonal menu from chef Chuck Treadwell.
-Come for the elegant market greens, shrimp and octopus tagliatelle or skillet-roasted chicken with spaetzle (which seems to grace half the tables) and then return for the MB burger, a rib-eye-brisket-short-rib winner with garlic aioli.
-The bar is a lively place for solo dining, or imbibing a craft cocktail such as the Bourbon Smash: Michter's Bourbon, Grand Marnier, lime and simple syrup.
+Come for the bouncy-fresh market greens, rock-shrimp tacos or skillet-roasted organic chicken with spaetzle (which seems to grace half the tables) and then return for the MB burger, a rib-eye-brisket-short-rib winner loaded with cheeses and finished with aioli.
+The bar is a convivial place for solo dining, or imbibing a craft cocktail such as an Old Fashioned made with both bourbon and black-fig vodka, as well as a booze-soaked cherry.
 More info: 516-513-1487, marketbistroli.com

-Salumi (5600 Merrick Rd., Massapequa): Salumi and sister restaurant Bar Plancha (931 Franklin Ave., Garden City) have similar menus of gutsy but refined small plates, well-chosen cheeses and cured meats, and eclectic, well-priced wine lists -- which the knowledgeable staff is happy to walk you through.
-"Plancha" refers to the Spanish-style flat-top grill that gives a great sear to the sea scallops served with spring onion soubise and charred pineapple, or a strip steak with black garlic sauce.
-For dessert, it's hard to top the traditional Galician almond cake, which is gluten-free.
+Salumi (5600 Merrick Rd., Massapequa): Salumi and sister restaurant Bar Plancha (931 Franklin Ave., Garden City) have a similar ethos of gutsy yet refined small plates, thoughtfully chosen cheeses and cured meats, and eclectic, well-priced wine lists.
+"Plancha" refers to the Spanish-style flat-top grill that gives a great sear to the sea scallops with green-curry broad beans, yogurt, spiced almonds and Thai basil, or a hulking dry-aged strip steak with roasted marrow.
+Over at Salumi, the vibe is equally congenial and the small plates hearty and creative, from wild mushrooms baked with cana de cabra cheese or slow-cooked lamb neck with brown-butter croutons, tomato molasses and yogurt.
+Both kitchens stay open 'til midnight, except on Sundays and Mondays, when they close at 11 p.m.
 More info: 516-620-0057, salumibarli.com